top of page

 The usual response is, “Why should I care?
 The firm has a great reputation.”
 But that’s like saying it doesn’t matter who shows up on day one as long as both analysts went to Harvard.
 Reputation and credentials don’t guarantee experience, judgment, or quality.

-The deeper issue is that most fund managers don’t have the time or skills to select or manage the legal talent so key to their fund’s success.
+The deeper issue is that most sophisticated clients don’t have the time or skills to select or manage the legal talent so key to their success.
 Choosing a firm becomes a poor surrogate.
-A seasoned general counsel could, but few operating companies or fund sponsors have one.
-And many general counsel are “captured” by the firms they engage because they are alums of the firm or they view the firm as a potential future employer.
-As a result, fund managers make multi-hundred-thousand-dollar legal decisions based on relationships, brand names, or inertia.
+A seasoned general counsel could do this but the selection and management of counsel is extremely time consuming.
+And some general counsel are “captured” by the firms they engage because they are alums of the firm or they view the firm as a potential future employer.
+As a result, sophisticated clients have to make multi-hundred-thousand-dollar legal decisions based on relationships, brand names, or inertia.

 The industry needs a new role: an independent professional whose expertise lies in identifying, structuring, and managing legal teams — ensuring that the right lawyer, not just the right firm, is on the job.
 That’s a role our firm fills: we organize and oversee the legal team so our clients can focus on their business, confident that their legal team has been professionally curated and managed.